KIT-MRT/arbitration_graphs/docs/tasks/2_extend_arbitration_graph.md

 # Chase Ghost

+Extend the arbitration graph with the ChaseGhost behavior component

 ## Context

 With our next behavior component ready to go, we need to think about integrating it into our arbitration graph.